 Please see below for our Rheinmetall UK Tax Strategy.

 Rheinmetall AG is incorporated as a public limited company („Aktiengesellschaft“) in Germany.
 Rheinmetall AG directly or indirectly owns several subsidiaries in the United Kingdom.
-This strategy applies to all Rheinmetall entities in the United Kingdom.
-This strategy applies from the date of publication until it is superseded.
+This strategy applies to all Rheinmetall entities in the United Kingdom and is valid for the year 2021.

 Compliance with tax law and regulations